ethz-msrl/mCR_simulator/README.md

  ## Multimedia materials and source code

  ## Description
-Magnetic continuum robot (m-CR) simulator is an object oriented Python implementation of SOFA to simulate magnetically actuated continuum robots.
+The magnetic continuum robot (m-CR) simulator is an object-oriented Python implementation of SOFA to simulate magnetically actuated continuum robots.
 The package interfaces magnetic field models with the SOFA simulated mechanical model of the continuum robot.
 [SOFA](https://www.sofa-framework.org) (Simulation Open Framework Architecture) is an open-source framework primarily targeted at real-time simulation, with an emphasis on medical simulation.

  <table border = "0">
      <tr>